-The interface is fairly clean, easy and intuitive to use, which means that if you’re completely new to the world of synths, this one might be a good choice.
+The interface is fairly clean, easy and intuitive to use, at least when compared to other synths, which means that if you’re completely new to the world of synthesizers, this one might be a good choice.

 Massive is one of the go-to synths for bass music as well as electronic music.

 You can find out more about Massive by Native Instruments here.

 Important note: Native Instruments came out with Massive X recently.

 Massive X is a completely rethought and rewired version of Massive which you should also consider.

 Serum is one of the most famous soft synths out there; It is a Wavetable synthesizer and it has virtually no processing limitations, which makes it incredibly powerful.

 It can load up sounds and transform them into wavetables, plus it’s super easy to use since the UI is very easy to understand and navigate.

 Serum also features 10 effects, drag and drop routing, and loads of presets.

 You can find out more about Serum by Xfer Records here.